mdalifkhondokar/Software-Testing-Portfolio-GroceryMate/STLC/requirments.md

 - Users should be able to rate products with a 5-star system and have the option to add written feedback.

 **Questions**:
-1. Can all users rate products, or only those who have purchased the product?
+1. Can all users rate products or only those who have purchased the product?
 2. Can a user rate the same product multiple times?
-3. Will ratings appear instantly, or only after admin approval?
+3. Will ratings appear instantly or only after admin approval?
-4. Will there be a character limit for the written feedback (e.g., 200 characters)?
+4. Will there be a character limit for the written feedback (e.g. 200 characters)?

 **Detailed Requirement**:

 1. Only users who have purchased the product can submit a rating or review.
 2. Users can rate a product on a scale of 1 to 5 stars and leave a written review.
-3. Users can also leave optional written feedback, with a maximum of 200 characters.
+3. Users can also leave optional written feedback with a maximum of 200 characters.
 4. The system should prevent users from submitting a review with invalid or inappropriate content.
-5. Users can only submit one review per product, but they can edit or delete their own reviews.
+5. Users can only submit one review per product but they can edit or delete their own reviews.

 ### **Feature 2: Age Verification for Alcoholic Products**